The Tenth North American Lithuanian Song Festival – Chicago 2015

 There were three days of unforgettable Lithuanian music in Chicago July 3-5th, 2015.

-Over 1400 voices from 65 choirs from the United States, Canada, Lithuania, and England will join together to perform for you at the Tenth North American Lithuanian Song Festival.
-Thousands of Lithuanians and their families will be coming to the Festival.
+Over 1400 voices from 65 choirs from the United States, Canada, Lithuania, and the United Kingdom will join together to perform for you at the Tenth North American Lithuanian Song Festival.
+Thousands and their families will be coming to the Festival.
 It'll be a great time to catch up with friends, take in some great music and have a great time in Chicago on the July 4th weekend.
 All events will be bilingual family friendly.